rom1212/eng-notes/teletraan/deploy-service.md

 * not find related infor by
   * grep "DeployState.SUCCEEDED" * -r
   * grep "SUCCEEDED" * -r

+Maybe we should mark it as SUCCEEDED when all active agents are deployed
+* need to re-consider when a new agent joins
+* the way to count the number of agents for an environment.

 # Tips
 * Adding a fields DeployGoalBean.java